 Engage the Reader

-When writing a research study in the social sciences, especially when you’re writing about an unfamiliar topic, it can come across as dry and uninteresting (Writing about something you know nothing about).
-Therefore, you will need to capture your reader’s attention from your introduction to make them want to read your paper (The art of attracting your reader).
+When writing a research study in the social sciences, especially when you’re writing about an unfamiliar topic, it can come across as dry and uninteresting.
+Therefore, you will need to capture your reader’s attention from your introduction to make them want to read your paper.
 Here are a few ways to achieve that;

 - Begin with a compelling story: No matter how obscure or esoteric your research study is, almost all research problem in the social sciences is really about the lives of people.
 By telling a story about an issue, you can catch the attention of the reader.